 Kentucky Impact Working Conditions Survey.
-While OEA's teacher survey did not receive a response rate from a sufficient number of teachers to draw reliable conclusions, the 2022 Kentucky Impact Working Conditions Survey had a response rate of more than 75 percent of all teachers.
-The Kentucky Impact Working Conditions Survey originated as the Teaching

-Empowering Leading and Learning (TELL) Survey, which included questions that addressed teachers' intention to stay in the teaching profession.
-Because some insightful and important questions from the TELL were omitted from the Kentucky Impact Working Conditions Survey, OEA makes the following recommendation:
+Although the response rate for OEA's teacher survey was not high enough to support reliable conclusions, more than 75 percent of all teachers responded to the 2022 Kentucky Impact Working Conditions Survey.
+The Kentucky Impact Working Conditions Survey originated as the Teaching, Empowering, Leading and Learning (TELL) survey, which included questions that addressed teachers' intention to stay in the teaching profession.
+Because some insightful and important questions from the TELL survey were omitted from the Kentucky Impact Working Conditions Survey, OEA makes the following recommendation.

-When developing the Impact Kentucky Working Conditions Survey questions, Kentucky Department of Education staff may consider including survey questions from the 2017 Teaching, Empowering, Leading and Learning (TELL) survey that were discontinued.
+When developing the Impact Kentucky Working Conditions Survey questions, Kentucky Department of Education staff may consider including discontinued survey questions from the 2017 Teaching, Empowering, Leading and Learning survey.

 KRS 161.028.
-KRS 161.028(1)(i) and (j) require the Education Professional Standards Board (EPSB) to recommend to the Kentucky Board of Education the essential data elements relating to teacher preparation and certification, teacher supply and demand, teacher attrition, teacher diversity, and employment trends in a state comprehensive data and information system and periodically report data to the Interim Joint Committee on Education (IJCE).
-It also requires the EPSB to submit reports to the governor and the Legislative Research Commission (LRC) and inform the public on the status of teaching in Kentucky.
-EPSB has not submitted any of these reports; however, KDE does produce the school report card annually which includes some teacher workforce data.
-In addition, KYSTATS, an executive branch agency, does produce the Kentucky Teacher Workforce Pipeline report annually.
-Based on these findings, OEA makes the following recommendation:
+KRS 161.028(1)(i) and (j) require EPSB to recommend to the Kentucky Board of Education the essential data elements relating to teacher preparation and certification, teacher supply and demand, teacher attrition, teacher diversity, and employment trends in a state comprehensive data and information system and to periodically report data to the Interim Joint Committee on Education.
+It also requires EPSB to submit reports to the governor and the Legislative Research Commission and to inform the public on the status of teaching in Kentucky.
+EPSB has not submitted any of these reports; however, KDE produces the annual school report card, which includes some teacher workforce data.
+In addition, KYSTATS, an executive branch agency, produces the annual Kentucky Teacher Workforce Pipeline report.
+OEA makes the following recommendation.

-Because the Education Professional Standards Board (EPSB) has not submitted any reports required by KRS 161.028(1)(i) and (j), the General Assembly may consider amending KRS 161.028 to require EPSB to submit reports to the Interim Joint Committee on Education and the Legislative Research Commission by a specific time frame.
+Because the Education Professional Standards Board (EPSB) has not submitted any reports required by KRS 161.028(1)(i) and (j), the General Assembly may consider amending KRS 161.028 to require EPSB to submit reports to the Interim Joint Committee on Education and the Legislative Research Commission within a specific time frame.
 In addition, the General Assembly may specify data elements the reports should include.

 Job Descriptions And Data Related to Classified Staff.
 KRS 161.011(2) required the commissioner of education to establish job classifications and minimum qualifications for district classified positions by January 1992.
 Most job descriptions for classified staff were established more than 30 years ago and have not been updated.
-Districts submit employment data, Professional Staffing Data and Classified Staffing Data (PSD and CSD) to KDE by October 1 each year on total number of full-time equivalent (FTE) positions in each job classification.
-KDE then reports this data to the U.S. Department of Education (ED) as part of their EdFacts data submission.
-OEA staff reviewed classified job descriptions and the EdFacts submission document on staffing specifications and have concerns on how KDE is reporting staff to ED.
-Because of this, OEA makes the following 2 recommendations:
+Districts submit employment data, professional staffing data, and classified staffing data to KDE by October 1 each year on the total number of full-time equivalent positions in each job classification.
+KDE then reports this data to the US Department of Education (ED) as part of its EdFacts data submission.
+After reviewing classified job descriptions and the EdFacts submission document on staffing specifications, OEA staff have concerns on how KDE is reporting staff to ED.
+OEA makes the following two recommendations.